Delving into Sequential Patches for Deepfake Detection: Introduction

 \section{Introduction}

-With the development of face forgery methods \cite{deepfakes2022ff,faceswap2022ff,choi2018stargan,karras2019style,karras2020analyzing,Zhou2021Pose,koujan2020head2head,ji2021audio-driven,zhu2020aot,liu2022semantic}, the enormous fake videos (a.k.a deepfakes) on the Internet have raised non-neglectable concerns on privacy preservation and information security.
+With the development of face forgery methods \cite{deepfakes2022ff,karras2019style,karras2020analyzing,Zhou2021Pose,koujan2020head2head,ji2021audio-driven,liu2022semantic}, an {enormous amount of} fake videos (a.k.a deepfakes) have raised non-neglectable concerns on privacy preservation and information security.
 To this end, researches have been devoted to the reliable tagging of deepfakes in order to block the propagation of malicious information.
-However, it is still an open problem due to the limited generalization ability of detection methods and the continuous advances in deepfake creation.
+However, it is still an open problem due to the limited generalization of detection methods and the continuous advances in deepfake creation.

 Earlier studies \cite{amerini2019deepfake,li2018exposing,afchar2018mesonet,dang2020detection,das2021towards,zhao2021multi,rossler2019faceforensics++,zi2020wilddeepfake} devote efforts to enhance general Convolutional Neural Networks (CNN) for identifying clear semantic distortions in deepfakes.
 Recent methods pay attention to the temporal inconsistency problem~\cite{agarwal2020detecting,li2018ictu,haliassos2021lips,yang2019exposing,tariq2020convolutional,zhang2021detecting,sun2021improving,agarwal2021detecting}, yet most of them fall into semantic motion understanding (e.~g., detecting abnormal eye blinking, phoneme-viseme mismatches, aberrant landmark fluctuation).
-These methods are able to learn specific forgery patterns, however, the remarkable visual forgery cues are expected to be gradually eliminated during the continuous army race between forgers and detectors.
+These methods are able to learn specific forgery patterns, however, the remarkable visual forgery cues are expected to be gradually eliminated during the continuous arms race between forgers and detectors.
 As a result, the \textit{generalizability} of previous methods is typically unsatisfactory when encountering deepfakes generated by unseen techniques.

 On the other hand, the importance of low-level information is identified for tackling the \textit{generalization} problem.
 A group of studies are developed using hand-made low-level filters (e.~g., DCT~\cite{qian2020thinking,gu2021exploiting,li2021frequency}, steganalysis features \cite{zhou2017two}, SRM~\cite{luo2021generalizing}) to better capture subtle differences between generated textures and the natural ones.
 However, methods depending on recognizable low-level patterns would become less effective on degraded data with commonly applied post-processing procedures like visual compression \cite{liu2020global,haliassos2021lips,zheng2021exploring}, which indicates the lack of \textit{robustness}.